-For those wishing to stay close to home, Columbia's Department of Surgery has a strong history of research, and the Department's Division of Surgical Science is currently carrying out a broad range of research projects, including vascular biology, ischemia/reperfusion injury, organ preservation, neurodegenerative diseases, and blood coagulation.
-In addition, there are several clinical research units which provide an environment combining clinical and laboratory investigation.
-Please see the links above to learn more about specific research opportunities within the Department of Surgery.
+For those wishing to stay close to home, Columbia's Department of Surgery has a strong history of research, and the Department's Division of Surgical Science is currently carrying out a broad range of research projects.
+If residents are interested in positions outside of Columbia, they may also do so during this time.

 Fully funded non-laboratory opportunities that are available at CUIMC for our residents include positions such as the Surgical Education Fellowship, Adult or Pediatric ECMO fellowship, and the Critical Care Fellowship.